Microchip-MPLAB-Harmony/csp_apps_sam_9x7/apps/adc/adc_automatic_window_comparison/readme.md

 ## Running the Application

 1. Build the application using its IDE
-2. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
-3. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)
-4. Open the Terminal application (Ex.:Tera term) on the computer.
+2. Open the Terminal application (Ex.:Tera term) on the computer.
-5. Connect to the (USB to Serial) COM port and configure the serial settings as follows:
+3. Connect to the (USB to Serial) COM port and configure the serial settings as follows:
     - Baud : 115200
     - Data : 8 Bits
     - Parity : None
     - Stop : 1 Bit
     - Flow Control : None
-6. Reset the board to run the application
-7. Console displays ADC Count and ADC Input Voltage whenever input voltage goes below lower window threshold value (output is not updated on console, if the values are within the threshold)
+4. Console displays ADC Count and ADC Input Voltage whenever input voltage goes below lower window threshold value (output is not updated on console, if the values are within the threshold)

     ![output](images/output_adc_automatic_window_comparison.png)